Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 According to the article “Psychedelic and Dissociative Drugs” by the National Institute on Drug Abuse (NIDA), factors contributing to hallucinogen addiction include “genetic, psychological, and environmental influences.”

 - Stress and Coping Mechanisms: High levels of stress and poor coping mechanisms lead individuals to use hallucinogens as a way to escape or manage stress.
-Chronic stress can alter brain function and increase the likelihood of substance abuse.
+Chronic stress alters brain function and increases the likelihood of substance abuse.

 What are the Effects of Hallucinogen Addiction?